 When it comes to marketing on the internet terms like relevancy and algorithms are used in abundance.
-Unfortunately due to the secrecy of the search engines and CSEs, those terms have a unknown mystery about them.
+Unfortunately due to the secrecy of the search engines and CSEs, those terms have an unknown mystery about them.
 In the simplest explanation, the engines use mathematical equations called algorithms that make determinations based on certain criteria.
-Each criteria has a weight of importance attached to them.
+Each criterion has a weight of importance attached to them.
 When you perform a search, your query is used to return results that are most relevant based on their algorithm.
-When discussing algorithms Google is always mentioned as it is well know that Google changes their algorithm several times a week to keep the data fresh and prevent black-hat SEO techniques.
+When discussing algorithms Google is always mentioned as it is well known that Google changes its algorithm several times a week to keep the data fresh and prevent black-hat SEO techniques.

-So, how often should I submit you product feeds?
+So, how often should I submit my product feeds?

 We mentioned earlier most of the CSEs allow a minimum of once every 30 days to update your products, so why do we say at least once a week.
-There are many articles from reliable sources that say some of the engines algorithms place higher value on feed that are updated with more regularity.
+There are many articles from reliable sources that say some of the engine’s algorithms place a higher value on a feed that is updated with more regularity.
 Also, when you submit a new product feed each engine takes time to propagate the new products and updates through their respective systems and partner networks.
 For some of the CSE this can take several days.
-If you wait until your products are about to expire and there is some overlap in the new feed being propagated into the system then there is a possibility of loosing positioning.
-Knowing what we know about freshness, relevancy and algorithms, keeping your data up-to-date in each system definitely won’t hurt you and may benefit your bottom line.
+If you wait until your products are about to expire and there is some overlap in the new feed being propagated into the system then there is a possibility of losing positioning.
+Knowing what we know about freshness, relevancy, and algorithms, keeping your data up-to-date in each system definitely won’t hurt you and may benefit your bottom line.

 Google Merchant Center Help – “Uploading a Data Feed”